-- This policy prohibits discrimination and harassment by DDSB community members in the delivery of services, in employment and in DDSB learning and working environments based on the following prohibited grounds under the Human Rights Code: ("Prohibited Grounds"): - Age - Ancestry (includes Indigenous ancestry) - Citizenship - Colour - Creed (religion, includes Indigenous spiritual practices) - Disability (includes mental, physical, developmental and learning disabilities and addictions) - Ethnic origin - Family status [being in a parent-child or equivalent relationship (includes childcare and elder care responsibilities)] - Gender identity (which may be the same or different from a person's birth assigned sex) - Gender expression (how a person publicly presents their gender) - Marital status [the status of being married, single, widowed, divorced or separated and includes the status of living with a person in a conjugal relationship outside of marriage (that is, in a "common-law relationship")] - Place of origin - Race - Receipt of public assistance (in housing only) - Record of offenses (in employment only) - Sex (includes pregnancy, chestfeeding and breastfeeding/expressing breast milk) - Sexual orientation- - Socioeconomic status. - 3.6 The Prohibited Grounds of discrimination under this policy shall be deemed amended to reflect any changes to the Ontario Human Rights Code or expansion of analogous grounds as determined by a court of competent jurisdiction. - 3.1 The grounds of race, ancestry, citizenship, colour, creed, ethnic origin and place of origin are sometimes collectively referred to as "race related" grounds because the effects of discrimination based on these grounds can be linked to race.
+- 3.5 This policy prohibits discrimination and harassment by DDSB community members in the delivery of services, in employment and in DDSB learning and working environments based on the following prohibited grounds ("Prohibited Grounds"):

+- Age

+- Ancestry (includes Indigenous ancestry)

+- Citizenship

+- Colour

+- Creed (religion, includes Indigenous spiritual practices)

+- Disability (includes mental, physical, developmental and learning disabilities and addictions)

+- Ethnic origin

+- Family status [(being in a parent-child or equivalent relationship (includes childcare and elder care responsibilities)])

+- Gender identity (which may be the same or different from a person's birth assigned sex)

+- Gender expression (how a person publicly presents their gender)

+- Marital status [(the status of being married, single, widowed, divorced or separated and includes the status of living with a person in a conjugal relationship outside of marriage-(that is, in a "common-law relationship")]relationships")

+- Place of origin

+- Race

+- Record of offenses (in employment only)

+- Sex (includes pregnancy, chestfeeding and expressing breast milk)

+- Sexual orientation

+- Socioeconomic status.

-- 3.2 Although language is not a prohibited ground under the Human Rights Code, language/language-related needs may be connected to one or more of the race related grounds or to disability.
-Therefore, in some cases where there is a connection to a race related ground or to disability, language/language related needs may be protected under the Human Rights Code and under this policy. - 3.3 Under the Human Rights Code, receipt of public assistance is a ground of discrimination in the social area of housing only.
-Although the Human Rights Code does not include socioeconomic status or poverty as a prohibited ground of discrimination in services or employment, the DDSB recognizes that people who are affected by poverty: - a) Are discriminated against, marginalized and minoritized; - b) Disproportionately identify based on one or more Human Rights Code ground(s); and - c) Are disproportionately affected by classism and poverty-related discrimination. - 3.4 Therefore, poverty-related discrimination, where there is an intersection with a prohibited ground of discrimination, is covered by this policy.
-The impacts of classism will be considered when implementing and addressing the requirements of this policy. - 3.7 Consistent with the Human Rights Code, Language/language-related needs that are connected to a Code ground(s) may be addressed under this policy. - 3.73.8 This policy also prohibits discrimination and harassment based on: - a) Association or relationship with a person who identifies based on one or more Human Rights Code ground(s);of the Prohibited Grounds; - The perception that a person identifies based on one or more Human Rights Code ground(s)of the Prohibited Grounds (for example, perceived ancestry, race, creed/religion, disability, sexual orientation, gender identity, etc.); and - c) Any combination of two or more Prohibited Grounds where systems/structures may impose distinct discriminatory barriers and/or individuals may be affected by distinct forms of discrimination and harassment based on the unique intersection(s) of these grounds (i.e., intersectionality).
+- 3.6 The Prohibited Grounds of discrimination under this policy shall be deemed amended to reflect any changes to the Code or expansion of analogous grounds as determined by a court of competent jurisdiction.

+- 3.7 Language/language-related needs that are connected to a Code ground(s) may be addressed under this policy. - 3.8 This policy also prohibits discrimination and harassment based on: - a) Association or relationship with a person who identifies based on one or more of the Prohibited Grounds; - b) The perception that a person identifies based on one or more of the Prohibited Grounds (for example, perceived ancestry, race, creed/religion, disability, sexual orientation, gender identity, etc.); and - c) Any combination of two or more Prohibited Grounds where systems/structures may impose distinct discriminatory barriers and/or individuals may be affected by distinct forms of discrimination and harassment based on the unique intersection(s) of these grounds (i.e., intersectionality).